breikar4ence/News4U/README.md

 username : adm1n@News4U.com
 password : SuchNewsMuchWow

 Admin Panel has working functionality for adding, deleting or editing news articles.
-Admin panel is only accessible for admin users who are only created programatically.
+Admin panel is only accessible by admin users who are only created programatically.

 NOTE!
 The text fields for the ADD section should be filled out when adding an article (it sometimes bugs out if all fields are empty)